Da’Maya had an earache and a swollen throat, and her mom, Sywanda, noticed she was uncharacteristically sleepy in church.

-But what seemed at first like a simple infection was actually a large tumor growing up the left side of the 9-year-old’s neck, pushing her airway far to the side and invading her face.
+But what seemed at first like a simple infection was actually a tumor in the left side of her daughter’s neck, pushing Da'Maya's airway to the side and growing into her face.

 Sywanda gave her pen and paper, and Da’Maya wrote, “Jesus.”
-Then she pointed up and said, “He has me covered.”
+Then she pointed up and whispered, “He has me covered.”

-“From that day, I’ve been good,” said Sywanda.
-“Her faith and her belief in God has really helped us through this.
+From that day, I’ve been good.
+Her faith and her belief in God has really helped us through this.
 When we first got here, I was a nervous wreck.
 Her personality keeps me going.
 She’s very strong.

 While at St. Jude, Da’Maya enjoyed activities, like painting with Child Life Specialists.